gladwinyjh/harambAI/README.md

 <img src="assets/header.png" alt="Header" width=100%/>
 <hr>

 Why have a model learn 1000 classes when it can learn just 5?
-Are we really just 'a notch above a chimp'?
+Are we really just 'a notch above chimps'?

 harambAI is a pre-trained PyTorch Resnet50 model that was re-trained for the sole purpose of classifying the Apes:
 - Gibbon